donpowers/Tic-Tac-Toe-Client/README.md

 was needed.
 There were errors.
 Sure I read them, but it was like reading another language.
 After reading someone else's issue post, I just took the git command listed in the error message and ran it.
-Sure enough whatever thing was not as expected got fixed and my deploy was succesful.
+Sure enough whatever thing was not as expected got fixed and my deploy was successful.
 Saturday, not that my game logic was working I was able to start on determing the Wins.
 I had some challenges parsing the arrays.
 I finally was able to determine the correct way to index them and get the necessary totals.